czaja307/IoT/README.md

 ### Setting environmental variables

-Set your PostgreSQL database connection URL in the environment file.
+Set your SQLite database path in the `.env` file.
+The default should be fine in most cases.
 For other database engines, some changes may be required in `backend/database.py`.

 ```bash